davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 example 2 predictors for temperature

 ### Expansions week of 18-MAR-2024
-* OpenMeteoEDA_202306_v003 explores relationship between temperature, relative humidity, and depoint
+* OpenMeteoEDA_202306_v003 explores relationship between temperature, relative humidity, and dewpoint
+* OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on temperature, using a smaller training subset